eclipse-leshan/leshan/README.md

 You can try live our servers demos instances:

+:warning: live demos are using **in development** Leshan version which means this is not Leshan v1.x :warning:

 * The **lwm2m server** at https://leshan.eclipseprojects.io/
    _(coap://leshan.eclipseprojects.io:5683  and coaps://leshan.eclipseprojects.io:5684)_
 * The **bootstrap server** at https://leshan.eclipseprojects.io/bs/